google/go-cloud/internal/proxy/README.md

     [Google Open Source](https://opensource.google.com/docs/thirdparty/licenses/).
 2. Gather the new set of dependencies and sync them to the GCS bucket by running `internal/proxy/add.sh` from the root of the Go Cloud repository.
+    Review the files to be sent to the proxy when prompted by the script.

+Periodically, someone on the project should run `internal/proxy/add.sh -R` to skip the rsync step and thereby prune unused dependencies.